What Promotes Healthy Gums

 Limit snacking on sugary foods and beverages between meals.

 Avoid snacking on sugary foods and beverages between meals.
 This includes candy, gum, fruit juice, and other sweetened foods.
-Sugar can cause cavities and tooth decay if it comes into contact with your teeth for a period of time.
-Sugary drinks can also lead to tooth decay when they are consumed frequently over time.
-Eating too much sugar may also increase your risk of developing gum disease or bad breath (halitosis).
+Sugar can cause cavities and tooth decay if it comes into contact with your teeth for some time.

 See your dentist regularly for preventive care, including dental X-rays.